salesforce/lwc-rfcs/text/0000-documentation-related-metadata.md

 * __image__ \
     The Component Library uses images for components on the home page.
 The map from component to image is currently hardcoded.
 If we want to allow the platform to specify similar images then a field here is one solution, but it poses many complications for the implementation details.
 Also such images are of limited use in other contexts outside of the Component Library, which may not always use such images even itself.

+* __deprecated__  `boolean` \
+    This does not impact runtime behavior.
+The Component Library may use this information to provide filtering capabilities or special UX treatment.

 ## Adoption strategy

 Currently we maintain a hardcoded list of categories and experiences for lightning base components and other exposed components.
 This information will be transferred to the individual component bundles and be maintained by the component owners going forward.